 - Open Source – Usually free and online-based, they often require users to have some coding experience and can require multiple customizations in order to function properly

 - Enterprise (Commerical) LMS – Easier to use and comes with numerous features and functionality

 - Installed LMS – Hosted locally, this deployment option allows for organizations to customize their learning management system to their specifications.
+LearnDash is one of these popular LMS choices.
 They are, however, responsible for all IT aspects of the platform as well

 Who Uses an LMS?

-A common misconception about learning management systems are they geared toward educators; that is only scratching the surface of who can utilize and benefit from LMS software.
+Learning management systems are not geared toward educators only; that is only scratching the surface of who can utilize and benefit from LMS software.

 - Schools and universities – The Coronavirus and subsequent pandemic forced many schools to migrate to virtual learning.
 The US Census reported, nearly 93% of households with school-age children report some form of distance learning during COVID-19

 - Businesses of all sizes – Every company needs to train its employees properly; the use of an LMS ensures all employees are trained correctly according to the business’ guidelines